Stirring tale of heroic sportsmanship will inspire families.

-Parents need to know that Hoosiers focuses on a tiny farming town's small high school basketball team that becomes an underdog state champion.
+Parents need to know that Hoosiers focuses on a tiny farming town's small high school basketball team, which against all odds becomes an underdog state champion.
 They achieve this by learning to play as a team, as taught by a new coach (Gene Hackman) who has a past and obstacles of his own to overcome.
-There's lots of emotional intensity here, of the "who will win?" variety.
+Expect lots of emotional intensity, largely of the "who will win?" variety.
 The movie also deals with alcoholism but features the redemption of two adult leads.
 There's some swearing, including "s--t" and "Jesus" (as an exclamation).
 Players get into confrontations during games, including a bench-clearing brawl at the sectional championship.
 One fight results in a bloody injury that requires stitches.
 Strong positive messages include not judging a book by its cover, giving people second chances, and the importance of hard work, discipline, and teamwork.

 What's the Story?